The Broadway Hoofer: Music

-The following songs were featured in this film: "I Live To Love Only You" by Mack Gordon and Max Rich; "Oh, So Sweet," by Abner Silver and George Waggner; "Mediterranean Moon" by Buddy Valentine, Robert A. King and Ted Fiorito; "Hawaiian Love Song" by Ballard MacDonald and Dave Franklin.
+The following songs were featured in this film: "I Live To Love Only You" by Mack Gordon and Max Rich; "Oh, So Sweet," by Abner Silver and George Wagner; "Mediterranean Moon" by Buddy Valentine, Robert A. King and Ted Fiorito; "Hawaiian Love Song" by Ballard MacDonald and Dave Franklin.

 Reception

 Billboard praised Saxon's performance, but called the songs "mediocre".